How To ApplyStep 1: Apply for Admission

 Important: Payment is due at time of registration.
 Failure to pay tuition and fees by the close of business day will result in your classes being cancelled.
 If you have applied for or have received financial aid, you must pay your fees at the time of registration or your classes will be cancelled.

 When To File The Application

-The College is currently accepting applications for winter intersession and the spring 2014 semester.
-If you are applying:
+The College is currently accepting applications for summer, fall, and spring semesters.

 - As a new, re-admit, or transfer student, and have questions, please contact Ben Breault at 860-512-3229.